-AppCoiner claims it is an easy way to help you make money by testing apps and give feedback about them through writing short reviews.
+AppCoiner claims it is an easy way for you to make money by testing apps and giving feedback about them through writing short reviews.

-But is AppCoiner a scam, or is it a great way to get paid for sharing your opinion?
+But is AppCoiner a scam, or is it really a great and legit way to get paid for sharing your opinion?

 Let me reveal right away that there are many things you are not told, and what you will get is quite different from what the sales page promises.